A Burglar Stole My Engagement Ring—And It Made My Proposal

 Deciding to ask Sam to marry me was a process many years in the making, one that, honestly, I didn’t totally understand but knew was time for me to get on with.
 I found what I thought was the perfect ring while in New York on business: a 115-year-old Victorian piece that I put a better diamond in.
 I planned to propose during an upcoming vacation in Hawaii.
 I was pretty damn proud of myself.

 I put that little ring in that little safe and forgot about it.
-In California for a few days, starting to recover from what was already shaping up to be terrible week, Samantha took a phone call: Your house has been broken into.
+In California for a few days, starting to recover from what was already shaping up to be a terrible week, Samantha took a phone call: Your house has been broken into.
 Everything was stolen.
 Everything ransacked and destroyed.
 That safe?
 Yeah it was broken into as well–busted completely open and cleaned out.

 The horribleness of it all came together for me as we huddled next to each other outside a restaurant, 2000 miles from home, her on the phone with the police relaying me questions.
 What did you have here?
 Who do you think could have done this?
 Where there any valuables in the safe we should know about?